Jessica Chapel / Railbird

 Outside of Kentucky and New York, there aren’t many non-trade publications covering the larger stories of racing business and politics, and outside of the New York Times, almost none doing investigative work.

 Vic Zast runs down the reasons for the lack of horse racing coverage in his HRI column today.
-All familiar (fewer reporters, reduced resources, turf writers “captured” by sources), but no less fascinating as a problem to solve.
+All are familiar (fewer reporters, reduced resources, turf writers “captured” by sources), but that doesn’t make the problem any less an issue.

 Wirth argues that racing won’t last if people aren’t exposed to the game and its stars through news stories; it also won’t last without press oversight, exposing serious issues and compelling change.
 Whatever the debatable flaws in Drape’s work, his reporting is necessary, and racing needs more of it.

 3:15 PM Addendum: Writing on the Atlantic, Andrew Cohen reacts to the TRF story.
 “No matter who is at fault, no matter what happens to the TRF from here, please, someone, take care of those poor damned horses.”
 It seems like there should be a mechanism, some simple way to gather small sums for retirement funds — something like the Jockey Club check-off program, made mandatory.
-Optional, the program isn’t attracting much support.
+An an opt-in program, it isn’t attracting much support.

 Dr. Rick Arthur tells the Paulick Report: